XingshuaiHuang/DTLight-old/README.md

-# Traffic Signal Control Using Lightweight Transformers: An Offline RL Approach
+# Traffic Signal Control Using Lightweight Transformers: An Offline-to-Online RL Approach

-Source code implementing DTLight, the method in Traffic Signal Control Using Lightweight Transformers: An Offline RL Approach.
+Source code implementing DTLight, the method in Traffic Signal Control Using Lightweight Transformers: An Offline-to-Online RL Approach.
 The implementation is based on the open-source code of [RESCO](https://github.com/Pi-Star-Lab/RESCO) and [ODT](https://github.com/facebookresearch/online-dt).

 The benchmark uses the Simulation for Urban Mobility (SUMO), which must be installed separately.
-The conda enviroment can be installed by using
+The conda environment can be installed by using

  `conda env create -f conda_env.yml`.

 Eight scenarios are used to test DTLight.
 We create two synthetic single-intersection control scenarios, i.e., a signalized intersection with four three-lane approaches named _3-Lane_ and an intersection with four two-lane approaches named _2-Lane_.
-We adopt the other six scenarios from RESCO benchmark: Cologne1, Ingolstadt1, Cologne3, Cologne8, Grid 4 × 4, and Arterial 4 × 4.
+We adopt the other six scenarios from the RESCO benchmark: Cologne1, Ingolstadt1, Cologne3, Cologne8, Grid 4 × 4, and Arterial 4 × 4.

 ![](fig/maps.png)